 An interview with Tatiana from Russia, who studies intensive English at ELS Language Center in New York-Manhattan.

-Favorite thing about ELS: Teachers at ELS.
+A. Teachers at ELS.
 They give students respect, and they are very wise.
 Favorite thing about New York City: World Trade Center

 Q. Briefly describe your journey to learning English—why did you choose ELS?

 A. Because English is an international language, and I think everybody needs to understand what a lot of people in the world speak.
 I want to improve my level of English, and then I can study another language.
 It’s interesting to understand people from another country, another culture, and to see a lot of new places and try to understand information.

 Q. Describe your experience when you first arrived at ELS/New York – Manhattan.
 How did you feel?
 What were some of the first things you did?

 A. I was very nervous.
 But everything here is very good, very kind.
 People are very friendly.
 I have very good emotions, even when I spoke to the visa officer; he was very kind and polite.
 One of my first and interesting experiences was to see museums and a lot of famous memorials, and I was in a museum in New York that was about 9/11.